 Tree & Shrub Warranty

-Liberty Landscape Supply will warranty to the original purchaser, the survival of trees and shrubs for a full three (3) months from the date of purchase at 100% of the purchase price of that plant.
-Our warranty is limited to one (1) replacement of the plant or a store credit in the amount of the purchase price of the plant material, but not a refund in the amount of the purchase price.
-The cost of labor and delivery are not covered under this warranty.
-We recommend our customers have an in-ground, automatic irrigation system in place for all newly purchased living material and discuss proper care and maintenance with our staff.
+Liberty Landscape Supply will warranty to the original purchaser, the survival of trees and shrubs that we install for one (1) full year at 100% of purchase price of that plant, provided that proper watering & fertilizing aftercare is followed according to our Planting & Care Guide.
+This warranty is limited to a one time only replacement of the tree or shrub or a store credit for plant material of the original purchase price.
+Costs of labor and delivery are not covered under this warranty.
+Customer must have in-ground irrigation for one-year warranty coverage when installed.

 Warranty for tree or plant Material installed by Liberty Landscape Supply